 There are two ends of the spectrum at play here.
-One focuses on engaging customers, while the other focuses towards improving the overall experience.
+One focuses on engaging customers, while the other focus on improving the overall experience.
 So yes, both can work interchangeably.

 They’re Different Because Of Their Approaches

 Multichannel focus on channels.
-Omnichannel focus on customers.
+Omnichannel focuses on customers.

 Multi-channel focuses on promotion and brand awareness.

-As the saying the goes, the more your marketing, the better the choice a customer has in the mater.
+As the saying goes, the more your marketing, the better the choice a customer has in the matter.

 Let’s look it from both a physical and digital standpoint.
 You go out and promote your brand through traditional advertising like billboards, posters, and other mediums.